Springfield, IL Car Accident Attorney

 If you’re currently searching for an experienced attorney to discuss the details of your car accident with, contact our office today to schedule a free initial consultation and case evaluation.

-Statute of Limitations In Illinois Car Accidents
+Statute of Limitations for Springfield Car Accident Claims

 If a driver is involved in a motor vehicle accident that the negligence of another driver caused, he or she must pursue the case within the statute of limitations.
 Otherwise, courts will refuse to hear the case and the at-fault party will not require the at fault party to compensate the victim for his injuries.
 The Illinois statute of limitations is as follows.